dhis2/dhis2-docs/src/sysadmin/reference/dhis.conf.md

-# DHIS2 system configuration reference
+# DHIS2 configuration reference (dhis.conf) {#install_dhis2_configuration_reference}

 This section describes the configuration of the DHIS2 system through the `dhis.conf` configuration file, followed by the configuration parameters stored in the database (system settings).

-## dhis.conf { #install_dhis2_configuration_reference }

 The following describes the full set of configuration options for the `dhis.conf` configuration file.
 The configuration file should be placed in a directory which is pointed to by a `DHIS2_HOME` environment variable.
-On linux systems, if the `DHIS2_HOME` environment variable is not explicitly set, it defaults to the directory `/opt/dhis2`.
+On linux systems, if the `DHIS2_HOME` environment variable is not explicitly set, it defaults to the directory `/opt/dhis2/`.

 > **Note**
 >
-> You should not attempt to use this configuration file directly, rather use it as a reference for the available configuration options.
-Many of the properties are optional.
+> You should not attempt to use this configuration file directly, rather use it
+> as a reference for the available configuration options.
+Many of the
+> properties are optional.

 ```properties
 # ----------------------------------------------------------------------